ronnieli0114/AlgoEd_ML/README.md

 conda create -n algoed --yes
 conda activate algoed
-conda config --env --add channels conda-forge conda install python numpy pandas matplotlib scikit-learn jupyter --yes
+conda config --env --add channels conda-forge conda install python=3.12 numpy pandas matplotlib scikit-learn jupyter --yes
 ```

 ## Run Jupyter Notebook
 We will be using Jupyter Notebook for the course.
 It is an interactive notebook-like format that allows us to run code and add text/images.
-Once you have everything installed, open up another instance of Anaconda Prompt, and run the following commands one by one:
+Once you have everything installed, open up another instance of Anaconda Prompt, and run the following commands **one by one**:
 1. Activate our `algoed` environment
 2. Run Jupyter Notebook
 ```